Hair Pulling goes way back. Perhaps it was always part of the human experience.

 First of all, there are different places where hair can be pulled out: scalp hair, eyelashes, eyebrows, beard hair, body hair and pubic hair.
 The behavior can be limited to only a small spot, for example on the scalp, or it can include several types of hair and areas.

-Then there are individual methods, for example using the thumb and index finger of one or both hands, tweezers or scissors or one’s teeth.
+Then there are individual methods, for example using the thumb and index finger of one or both hands, the finger nails, tweezers or scissors or one’s teeth.

 Then there are differences in the phase before and after the pulling out.
 For example, a hair or several hairs are pulled out abruptly or a preceding phase can involve looking or feeling for specific hairs.
 The spectrum of possibilities of what happens to a pulled hair includes simply dropping it, examining the hair, an intentional collecting and disposal procedure or putting the whole hair or parts of it like the root or the shaft near the lips and mouth and either just experience the sensation of hair and mouth touching or chewing and swallowing the hair.